By Kiersten B, Auxiliar de Conversación in Murcia 19/20.

 Another great resource is the other Auxiliaries.
 Everyone is most likely experiencing the same time in their classrooms.
 The Facebook group is a great way to bounce ideas off of each other and share other resources that actually work.
 For my year of teaching, the Facebook groups became very helpful, especially during the holidays such as Christmas, Thanksgiving, Halloween, and Easter.

 Teachers may ask you to give a presentation on how these holidays are celebrated in your country.
 This is a great opportunity to share slides with other Auxiliaries, thus, making the work easier for you.
 Also, if you have no idea how to do a presentation for younger learners, you can ask other Auxiliaries who are also working with a younger age group.

 In this day and age, everyone has an Instagram account.
-Although you’ll probably be using Instagram to snap photos of your new life in Spain, it can also be a great teaching resource.
+Although you’ll probably be using Instagram to snap photos of your new life in Spain, it can also be a great teaching English as a second language resource.
 By following hashtags such as #eslteachers or #esllearning, you can follow what other teachers are doing in their classrooms.
 Not only is this a great resource to use for classroom activities, but it’s a great place to learn and grow as a teacher as well.
 For those times, when you are working one on one with students or working in a small group, you can use the strategies you find on Instagram to better your teaching technique.

-Although all 12 resources seem like a lot and more than you’ll probably need, it’s important to remember that your imagination and intuition are the best resources you have.
+Although all 12 ESL resources seem like a lot and more than you’ll probably need, it’s important to remember that your imagination and intuition are the best resources you have.
 There were many times when I had something planned, but things didn’t go exactly the way I wanted them to.
 However, with a little imagination, I was able to turn things around.
 (And also, it’s always necessary to have a backup plan!).